Balance Transfer or Personal Loan?

 Another factor to consider with balance transfer cards is the duration of the interest-free period.
 If your total debt can be paid off reasonably within the interest-free period, the card may be an ideal option for you.
 If your total debt is too high to pay off during the zero interest period, consider using a balance transfer card to pay off your debt with the highest interest or another portion of your debt.

 With personal loans, there will be an interest rate no matter what your situation is.
 If you have good credit, you’ll be able to find personal loans with lower interest rates, hopefully in the single digits.
 Keep in mind that interest rates for personal loans can range anywhere between 5% and 36% and the average rate for credit cards is around 17.5%.
-If you can find a personal loan with a lower rate than an average credit card, you may benefit more from a personal loan.
+If you can find a personal loan with a lower rate than an average credit card, you may benefit more from a personal loan with lenders like Borrowell.

-Here’s how to get the best personal loan for you in 2018.
+Here’s how to get the best personal loan for you.

 Online lenders for personal loans tend to charge a loan origination fee which is a one-time charge taken from the total loan amount received by the debtor.
 Origination fees can be anywhere up to 6% of the total loan amount and the fee is included in the loan’s annual percentage rate calculation.